-71. Under the provisions of General Assembly resolution 67/221, graduated countries are invited to provide concise annual reports to the Committee on the implementation of the smooth transition strategy for a period of three years, and triennially thereafter, as a complement to the two triennial reviews of the list of LDCs carried out by the Committee for Development Policy (paragraph 20).

-72. To ensure that the findings by graduated countries can be reflected in the monitoring report of the Committee, the Committee recommends that the following timeline be adhered to by the country submitting its report:
+- 70. Under the provisions of General Assembly resolution 67/221, graduated countries are invited to provide concise annual reports to the Committee on the implementation of the smooth transition strategy for a period of three years, and triennially thereafter, as a complement to the two triennial reviews of the list of least developed countries carried out by the Committee for Development Policy (see para.
+20 of the resolution). - 71.
+To ensure that the findings by graduated countries are reflected in the Committee's monitoring report, the Committee recommends that the following timeline be adhered to by the country submitting its report:

-ix.
-The graduated country is invited to submit its annual report on the implementation of the smooth transition strategy before 31 December of each year preceding the publication of the Committee for Development Policy's annual report in the following year, during a period of three years.
-Thereafter, the graduated country is invited to submit its annual report before 31 December in the year preceding the year in which the Committee undertakes its triennial review of the list of LDCs as a complement to two triennial reviews (see figure 1).
+The graduated country is invited to submit, for a period of three years, its annual report on the implementation of the smooth transition strategy before 31 December of each year prior to the publication of the Committee's annual report the following year.
+Thereafter, the graduated country is invited to submit its annual report before 31 December of the year preceding the year in which the Committee undertakes its triennial review of the list of least developed countries, as a complement to the two triennial reviews (see figure below).

-73. The Committee recommends that the report from the graduated country include the following elements:

-- x.
-An overview of progress made in implementing the smooth transition strategy and information on whether the measures by the Government of the graduated country and the commitments by its development and trading partner identified in the transition strategy are being fulfilled; - xi.
-In those cases where support is being reduced or withdrawn, the report should indicate how this is affecting the country in order to assist the Committee in its assessment and to bring any negative effects to the attention of the Council as early as possible.
+- 72. The Committee recommends that the report by the graduated country include the following elements: - (a) An overview of progress made in implementing the smooth transition strategy and information on whether the measures by the Government of the graduated country and the commitments by its development and trading partners identified in the transition strategy are being fulfilled; - (b) In cases where support is being reduced or withdrawn, the report should indicate how this is affecting the country in order to assist the Committee in its assessment and to bring any negative effects to the attention of the Council as early as possible.